umediavfx/usdbuild/README.md

 After running build_usd.sh, the compiled artifacts can be found in USD_install.
 Likewise, build_al_usd.sh will put the plugin files in AL_USD_install.

+To use the plugins, you first need combine the build artifacts into a single package.
+Create a new directory in which you copy all files from USD_install and AL_USD_install.
+You might also need to copy all files from AL_USD_libraries/boost/ if you have no global copy boost 1.55 installed.

-To use the plugins, first adjust your environment variables using the setup_env.sh script like so:
+Finally adjust your environment variables using the setup_env.sh script like so:

 ```
 source setup_env.sh /full/path/to/install/directory/